Sorunome/mx-puppet-bridge/README.md

 relay mode the display name of the author of the message on the matrix side is prepended to the message.

+To activate relay mode for a puppet type `settype <puppetId> relay`.
+If you want the rooms of said relay to be publicly usable, type `setispublic <puppetId> 1`.

 ### Automatic double-puppeting
 It can be a hassle to have to tell the bridge what your access token is to enable double-puppeting.
 To circumvent that automatic double-puppeting is available.
 Configure your homeserver with